samuelsurr/samuelsurr/README.md

+##
-👋 I’m Samuel Sur <br> 👀 I’m interested in Machine learning and Game design<br>🌱 I’m currently a high school student in NVOT<br>📫 How to reach me: hyunjoonsur@gmail.com<br>
+# 👋 I’m Samuel Sur

+# 👀 I’m interested in Machine learning and Game design

+# 🌱 I’m currently a high school student in NVOT

+# 📫 How to reach me: hyunjoonsur@gmail.com